Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint27/index.md

 - Arrange session with web team
 - Create stimulus for permissions table top simulations
 - Manage users and groups flows for admins
-- Develop feedback form that anon publishers with access needs can use
+- Develop feedback form that anonymous publishers with access needs can use
 - Roles and permissions matrix
 - Use English title in the dataset list views until the Welsh is provided
 - Metadata properties that don't need translation should show as complete for both languages